Selma Enterprise

+Newspaper serving Selma, California, U.S.

 The Selma Enterprise is a newspaper which serves the city of Selma, California and surrounding Fresno County.
 It is published weekly on Wednesdays and its estimated circulation is 5,000.

 History

 On April 3, 1886, the first edition of the Selma Irrigator was published by Walter T. Lyon.
 A rival paper called the Selma Enterprise was first published on June 23, 1888.
 It was founded by editor S.J.
 Mathews and C.J.
 Walker, with backing from Jacob E. Whitson, who used it to promote his failed bid for State Assembly.
 The Enterprise Publishing Company was formed in 1889 and was managed by several people T.D.
 Calkins and H.E.
 Farley bought the Enterprise in January 1891.
 Mrs.V.I.
 Willis and her husband L.M.
 Willis bought the paper in October 1891 from H.B.
 Watson, and were the Enterprise's first long term owners.

 In 1892, Lyon and his partner W.L.
 Chappell retired from the Irrigator and were succeeded at by J.J.
 Vanderburgh.
 He went on to publish the Irrigator for over three decades.
 In 1899, the Willis' leased the Enterprise to John W. Aiken and Frank H. Gill.
 Aiken bought the paper a year later.
 He operated it for 11 years until selling it in 1911 to Percy Fenton Adelsbachh, founder of the Kingsburg Recorder.
 Around that time Adelsbach was offered $10,000 in gold to start a liquor paper (a paper supporting saloons' interests), an offer which he refused.
 In 1912, Adelsbach was severely beaten by C.H.
 Brynelson for an editorial comment Adelsbach made about Brynelson.
 A year later Allyn O. Taylor took control of the Enterprise.

 In 1916, Taylor sold the Enterprise to N.F.
 Douglas but regained ownership in 1917.
 A month later Louis F. Atwater, publisher of the Atwater Signal, sold his paper to buy the Enterprise from Taylor.
 L.F.
 Atwater died in May 1920.
 Telford Work, owner of the Parlier Progress and co-owner of the Del Rey Enterprise, then bought the Enterprise in August 1920 from M.L.
 Atwater, son of the former deceased owner.
 In 1926, Lowell Clark Pratt bought the Enterprise from Work.
 In 1927, Edward S. Byfield bought the Irrigator from Vanderburgh.
 On Feb.
 1, 1929, amid the Great Depression, Pratt and Byfield merged their papers together as a cost saving measure.
 Pratt was made editor and Byfield became the business manager.
 That May, the two bought the Parlier Progress, and the Fowler Ensign in 1930.